|Presence in Australia||Yes|

 Supplier Snapshot: Sunpower

-Sunpower has been developing solar technology since the 1970s when the company’s co-founder, Dr. Richard Swanson, was intrigued by solar cells being used on satellites.
+Sunpower have been developing solar technology since the 1970s when the company’s co-founder, Dr. Richard Swanson, was intrigued by solar cells being used on satellites.
 By the mid-eighties, Dr. Swanson secured enough funding for SunPower to be officially incorporated.

-Since then, the company has been kicking goals in every way.
+Since then, the American company has been kicking goals in every way.
 Through funding and R&D contracts SunPower developed solar technology to power solar power race cars and airplanes.
 In 1997, SunPower solar cells powered Pathfinder, an unmanned, high-altitude aircraft by NASA.

 SunPower partnered with Total SA in 2011 and acquired French Solar company Tenesol in 2012, continuously striving to lead the solar pack.